cscart/docs/user_guide/manage_products/products/product_attributes.rst

 Layouts
 =======

 The content of the product details page.
-Requires commercial license.

 This tab duplicates the global layout of the location to which this storefront page belongs.